Coen-Potgieter/Chess-Encoding/README.md

 - so change workflow
 - Workflow works, draw offers update game state to ChatLine or something so change it from checking for draw offer on each turn

+- Above works
+- At this stage now I should start pulling games and decoding them.
+- Would also be nice to pull a game from a database and play the game out but ok (this wont have any practical use though, I suppose to just get bots to play any game might be cool?)

 ## Notes

 - would like to export th   e state of the game at each move but their API delays this request by 3 to 60 seconds to avoid cheating of some sort